ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models

-As LLMs are prone to hallucinate, we do not directly implement functions following the prior step.
+As LLMs are prone to hallucinations, we do not directly implement functions following the prior step.
 Instead, we would like to be able to ground each function implementation by making sure it is capable of reproducing some structures from the seed set.
-To this end, we first propose programs that apply only library functions to explain the exemplar shapes (Fig.~\ref{fig:method_fig}, b).
+To this end, we first ask the LLM to propose programs that apply the library functions to explain the exemplar shapes (Fig.~\ref{fig:method_fig}, b).

 We begin by sampling a shape from the seed set and ask an LLM with vision capabilities (i.e., a VLM) to describe the parts that it sees when given a rendering of the shape.
 We also convert the 3D semantic part annotations into a list of labeled \textit{Part} objects.
 We combine these inputs together, and task an LLM with writing a program that uses the library functions to recreate the list of Parts.
 As we have not created function implementations yet, the LLM chooses functions and their parameters based only on the interfaces defined previously.
 We ask the LLM to use a special \textit{group\_parts} function when constructing this program, that consumes a list of input \textit{Part} objects and returns a bounding \textit{CoordFrame} object.
-With this formulation, we can automatically parse input-output examples; i.e. input parameters and the corresponding parts the functions should generate.
+With this formulation, we can automatically parse input-output examples; i.e., input parameters and the corresponding parts the functions should generate.

 As we later demonstrate empirically, the accuracy of individual LLM calls has a high variance, which makes them hard to trust.
 Therefore, instead of finding a single program for each shape, we run this procedure $K_A$ times for each shape in the seed set ($K_A$=5).